Skip to main content UVA Health logo of UVA Health

 This is the second story in a two-part series about genetic heart rhythm disorders.
 Yesterday, we told you about how genetic testing gave a family answers after a tragedy.

 Adrian Chance, 40, has always been the picture of health.
 He’s a former high school football star and works as a personal trainer in Charlottesville for ACAC Fitness & Wellness Centers.
-He also stays fit keeping up with three young sons.
+He also stays fit keeping up with 3 young sons.

 Adrian Chance, who has Brugada Syndrome, with his family